Lab Test

 In-Lab Processing

-Centrifuge to separate serum or plasma from cells.
-Transfer serum or plasma to a plastic transport tube and refrigerate (2-8°C or 36-46°F).
-Maintain CSF refrigerated prior to transport.
+Centrifuge to separate serum from cells.
+Transfer serum to a plastic transport tube and refrigerate (2-8°C or 36-46°F).
+Maintain Bone Marrow and whole blood at room temperature (20-26°C or 68-78.8°F) prior to transport.

 Storage